Macau recovery to take longer, not V-shaped: Lawrence Ho

 Data from Macau’s Statistics and Census Service show that visitor arrivals to Macau for July stood at slightly above 74,000, which was nonetheless a month-on-month surge of 228.1 percent.
 However, Macau had welcomed more than 3.5 million visitors in July 2019.

 During the call with investment analysts, Melco Resorts’ management stated it had been “quick to formulate strategies to preserve liquidity and to improve the health” of its balance sheet following the negative impact of the Covid-19 pandemic on operations.
-That included a further reduction of the firm’s monthly run rate to US$1.7 million per day, compared to US$1.9 million in the second quarter.
+That included a further reduction of the firm’s monthly run rate to US$1.7 million per day in July, compared to US$1.9 million in the second quarter.

 Management said it expected to achieve break-even in terms of adjusted property earnings before interest, taxation, depreciation and amortisation upon reaching “approximately 30 percent to 35 percent” of its “historical gross gaming revenue levels”.